Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ![title](img/PCA_ingredients.png)

-The x and y axes are the first two principal component vetors, and each red vector correspond to the projection of the associated word on these principal component vectors.
+The x and y axes are the first two principal component vectors, and each red vector correspond to the projection of the associated word on these principal component vectors.
 The plot shows which words tend to be close to each other and provide some insights on the recipes:

 * Ingredient vectors used in baking tend to be close to each other (milk, sugar, butter, flour etc.)
 * Cheese, slice and shredded are close to each other (for obvious reasons)